Hammerill/uMario_Vita/README.md

 - Start and Select - enter menu at game and dismiss at menu.

 ## Known issues
-1. Sometimes some sounds are really VERY loud.
+1. Sometimes player becomes invincible and stays like that until restarting game or taking a star.
-2. Sometimes player becomes invincible.
+2. Sometimes some sounds are loud.
 3. If you exit from or die in levels with fixed camera, camera will remain fixed until you exit the game (those three bugs might be legacy from original uMario_Jakowski).
-4. Sometimes player spawns higher than they should (sometimes this allows player to climb at unavailable area right after spawn).
+4. Sometimes player spawns higher than they should (this allows player to climb at unavailable area right after spawn).
 5. Due to wider screen you can see parts of levels that you normally shouldn't.

 ## Build and run